 attended by 25 participants working in the fields of early warning and

 risk assessments for weather-related hazards in Kenya and elsewhere in

 the Horn of Africa.
 The objective of the workshop was to consult with a

-The aim of the workshop was to consult with researchers and end users to map current research
+focused group of researchers and end users to map current research